SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 Looking into the optiomal holding in more details, larger 'safe cushion' above the floor ($$W_t - \alpha M_t$$), better expected performance of the risky asset ($$\dfrac{\mu}{\sigma^2}$$), lower risk aversion (A) and higher acceptable maximum drawdown ($$1 - \alpha$$) safeguard higher allocation to the risky asset.
 It should be noted that the optimality of holding pertains in case of deterministic changing paramters of $$\mu$$ and $$\sigma$$, which enables a lot more ways to put it in practice.

+**Two expansion**

-It can be extend to the case where investors want to refrain from drawdown dragging the wealth value below a constant treshold K as well.
+The optimal holding can be extended to the case where investors want to refrain from drawdown dragging the wealth value below a constant treshold K as well.
 The resulting optimal holding is still in the form of CPPI like.
-Essentially it is equivalent to replace the stochastic floor from the maximum drawdown to a constant k leading to the safe cusion changing from $$W_t - \alpha M_t$$ to $$W_t - K$$ and risk aversion adjustment from $$(1 - \alpha)A + \alpha$$ to $$A$$.
+Essentially it is equivalent to replace the stochastic floor from the maximum drawdown to a constant k, leading to the safe cusion change from $$W_t - \alpha M_t$$ to $$W_t - K$$ and risk aversion adjustment from $$(1 - \alpha)A + \alpha$$ to $$A$$.

 $$
 \begin{aligned}